FrancescoCatani/svg_to_paint_dart/README.md

 - `name_file` * - is the name of your file, for example (icon)

 - `command` * - represents the coordinates type of svg.
-You can choose be absolute or relative.
+You can choose absolute or relative.

 ## Example